 I know some people who were around during the territory period might argue against my last point, as for a lot of people wrestling was always best when they first got into it, but a lot of shows now have better matches top-to-bottom than all but the best shows of 40 years ago.
 Nowhere is the quality more evident than the Rookie of the Year voting.

 Every year recently it seems like that year’s rookie class might be the best ever.
 Then the next year looks even better.
-Obviously we can’t predict the future and say how anyone will end up, but in terms of raw talent right now, the 2017 rookie class is the best ever.
+Obviously we can’t predict the future and say how anyone will end up or would end up being on a gold card auctions, but in terms of raw talent right now, the 2017 rookie class is the best ever.
 Any one of this year’s nominees could have won the award in some prior years.

 The last few years have seen a real boom period in independent wrestling.
 In terms of Southern California, 2017 should be considered one of, if not the best year for independent wrestling ever.
 Pro Wrestling Guerrilla and the Alternative Wrestling Show have probably had the best years in their long histories, PCW Ultra has stepped up their shows, and Bar Wrestling has been a fantastic addition to Southern California pro-wrestling.
 Championship Wrestling from Hollywood greatly expanded it’s reach, now airing in almost 40% of all homes in the United States.
 Additionally Empire Wrestling Federation is still in one of its better periods since the late 1990s, and Maverick Pro, FIST Combat and Rival Pro have added to the scene as well.